-Older Professional Drivers More Likely to Die in Motor Vehicle Collisions
+Older Professional Drivers More Likely to Die in Vehicle Collision

 Older workers who drive as part of their job have a significantly higher fatality rate as a result of motor vehicle collisions than younger workers.